eshwes01/travel/README.md

 # Travel Era
   This travel web site aiming to develop for Full Stack Software Development bootcamp final project at Code Institute.

+  The site purpose is to embrace families and individuals who love to make effortless travel around Sound East Asia region.
+Any user who didn't register can be able to see all types of tour packages and prices for each destinations shown .
+However, in order to request the itinerary or comments / review on the posts they will need to register and log in.

+### Outline key features

+ * Destinations
+ * Tour Packages
+ * Manage Booking Reservation
+ * Registration/ Account Management
+ * Comments CRUD on Destinations Info Post

   > ## Target Audiences
   Adventure Seekers , Cultural Enthusiasts – Tourists interested in exploring historical sites, traditional festivals, local customs, and UNESCO World Heritage locations.